- Rhythmic Gymnastics Ropes

 Q. How come my hoop has become warped ?

 A. It is more than likely because of the way that it was stored.
 Since most hoops today are made of polyethylene, they have both the advantages and disadvantages of this particular product.
 They are very resilient and virtually unbreakable, but they are also quite vulnerable to excessive heat and cold, particularly when combined with pressures exerted against the hoop in storage.
 When not in use they should be stored in a hoop cover, in a room temperature environment, and laid out flat on an even surface.

 Q. How to tape and unwrap hoops?

-A. Please find our instuctional videos (How to tape and unwrap hoops?)
+A. Please find our instructional videos (How to tape and unwrap hoops?)

 Q. How come my leather toe shoes seem to grab more on the carpet surface when they are new?

 A. This is quite natural, as the leather part has not been worn smooth through wear.
 In order to compensate for this you may apply a silicone spray to them.
 This will make them slip better, protect them from dirt, and make them last longer.

 Q. How do I properly size my toe shoes ?